paschmann/changd/README.md

 - Monitors Visual changes, APIs or HTML XPaths
 - Run using docker, locally or in a scaled node environment
 - Quickly and easily setup new jobs
-- Notify one or multiple email addresses when condition is met
+- Notify one or multiple email addresses when a condition is met
 - Visual screenshot of website changes via email notifications
 - Notification options for SMTP or Amazon SES Notifications
 - Store screenshots in AWS S3 or Locally